 Understanding Situational Leadership: Adapting To Your Team’s Needs

-Situational leadership is a leadership style that involves leaders adjusting their style to fit the development levels of the people they are trying to influence.
+Situational leadership involves leaders adjusting their style to fit the development levels of the people they are trying to influence.

 It is a flexible approach that allows leaders to adapt to the needs of their team members based on the situation at hand.

-This leadership style was first introduced by Paul Hersey and Ken Blanchard in the late 1960s.
+Paul Hersey and Ken Blanchard introduced this leadership style in the late 1960s.

 Definition of Situational Leadership

-Situational leadership is defined as a leadership style where the leader adapts their style of leadership to the readiness and capability level of the followers they are leading.
+Situational leadership is defined as a leadership style where the leader adapts their leadership style to their followers’ readiness and capability level.

-This style of leadership is dynamic, flexible, and centered on the followers’ needs.
+This leadership style is dynamic, flexible, and centered on the followers’ needs.

 Building Situational Leadership